-Special Note for EQIP, MN AGRI (Agricultural Growth, Research, and Innovation) Livestock Investment Grants & Other Cost-Share Payments:

-Proper methodology depends on use of funds.
+Special Note for EQIP, MN AGRI (Agricultural Growth, Research, and Innovation) Livestock Investment Grants & Other Cost-Share Payments: Proper methodology depends on use of funds.

-• If funds are used for capital investments (i.e. depreciable, multi-year assets) - Treat the cost-share income as a capital sale and use the funds to purchase the capital asset.
-This is the preferred approach to handling cost-share for feedlots and other large capital purchases as it minimizes the distortion of net farm income and enterprise profitability.
-On the ending balance sheet, the cost value of the asset should reflect the total purchase amount less the government cost-share payment, less the appropriate amount of depreciation for the year.
-The market value should reflect the full asset value.
-This will balance the cash flow but will exclude the cost share payment from net farm income without distorting depreciation.
+• Funds used for capital investments (i.e. depreciable, multi-year assets) - Treat the cost-share income as a capital sale and use the funds to purchase the capital asset.
+This is the preferred approach for cost-share funding for feedlots and other large capital purchases.
+This minimizes the distortion of net farm income and enterprise profitability.
+On the ending balance sheet, the asset's cost value should reflect the total purchase less the government cost-share payment, less the annual depreciation.
+The market value will reflect the full asset value.
+This balances cash flow but will exclude the cost share payment from net farm income without distorting depreciation.

 Example: Total cost of feedlot is \$100,000, EQIP cost-share is \$48,000.
 Enter \$100,000 capital purchase (buildings and improvements) and \$48,000 capital sale.
-Ending balance sheet cost value is \$49,400 (\$100,000 - \$48,000= \$52,000 \95% to depreciate over 20 years).
+Ending balance sheet cost value is \$49,400 (\$100,000 - \$48,000 = \$52,000 \95% to depreciate over 20 years).
 The market value is the estimated amount the addition of the feedlot increased the property's market value.

-• If funds are received as an annual payment for conservation related production practices - Treat the cost-share funds received income in the whole farm analysis.
+Funds received as reimbursement for annual conservation related expenses - Treat cost-share funds received as income in the whole farm analysis.
 The funds received offset operating expenses for particular enterprises.
-Specifically, these payments should be entered as Conservation government payments in the Other Farm Income area of the whole farm analysis.
+Specifically, these payments should be entered as Conservation government payments in the Other Farm Income area.
 Allocate the payment to the appropriate enterprise(s), including the payments as Other Income for crop enterprises and Government Payment Income for livestock enterprises.